China’s Uighurs trapped in factory toiling for tech titans

 “They think these people are poorly educated, isolated, backwards, can’t speak Mandarin,” said James Leibold, a scholar of Chinese ethnic policy at La Trobe University in Melbourne.
 “So what do you do?
 You ‘educate’ them, you find ways to transform them in your own image.
 Bringing them into the Han Chinese heartland is a way to turbocharge this transformation.”

-OFILM’s website indicates Uighurs make screens, camera cover lenses and fingerprint scanners.
+OFILM’s website indicates the Xinjiang workers make screens, camera cover lenses and fingerprint scanners.
 It touts customers including Apple, Samsung, Lenovo, Dell, HP, LG and Huawei, although there was no way for the AP to track specific products to specific companies.

 Apple’s most recent list of suppliers, published January last year, includes three OFILM factories in Nanchang.
 It’s unclear whether the specific OFILM factory the AP visited twice in Nanchang supplies Apple, but it has the same address as one listed.
 Another OFILM factory is located about half a mile away on a different street.
 Apple did not answer repeated requests for clarification on which factory it uses.